Abasay/KATAB_SECOND_INTERVIEW/frontend/README.md

 ## Setup Instructions

-To run the NUESA website locally on your machine, follow these steps:
+To run this website locally on your machine, follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.